-CFA website and provide information and warnings about how dangerous a fire would be if started in the specific district on a specific day.
-Warnings are based on incident conditions and impact on the community.
+CFA website and provide information and warnings about how dangerous a fire would be if started in a specific district on a specific day.
+Warnings are based on incident conditions and their impact on the community.
 A first warning issued by the CFA could be the highest level of warning.

 Services located in areas identified as high-risk locations should monitor the CFA website for declared Code Red days.

 Early childhood education and care services listed on the Department’s

 Bushfire at-Risk Register (BARR) are required to close on days declared Code Red in the area the service is located.
 See

 If an extreme or severe fire danger rating is declared for the district, services should follow their emergency and evacuation policy and procedures to reduce the risks and maintain children’s safety and wellbeing.
 This may include identifying circumstances where a decision is made to pre-emptively close the service.

 Bushfire At-Risk Register (BARR) services